theSTremblay/Reddit_Comment_Scraper_To_Csv/README.md

   password=''

-**TO DO:** As You can see from the image, Reddit has some alphanumerics that do not play well with python or Praw, I will need to work on that to get higher quality data for ML projects
+**TO DO:** As You can see from the image, Reddit has some emojis that when encoded do not play well with python or Praw, I will need to work on that to get higher quality data for ML projects